Dr Helen C Perros

 - Phone: 919-513-1426

-Helen Perros obtained her B.A. in History and Political Science and her Ph.D. in medieval Irish history from Trinity College Dublin, Ireland.
+Helen Perros earned her B.A. in History and Political Science and her Ph.D. in medieval Irish history from Trinity College Dublin, Ireland.
 Her doctoral thesis examined the role of the Anglo-Normans in Connacht, Ireland, and she has published articles on both Anglo-Norman and pre-Norman Connacht.
 Her current research is on cultural identity in this and other frontier societies in the British Isles, where Norman expansion brought Anglo-French society into contact and conflict with Europe’s older Celtic fringe.
 She is particularly interested in the co-existence, assimilation and cultural transmission that took place alongside the hostilities and in the role that myth played in fostering a sense of national identity and destiny among the English, Irish, Scots and Welsh.

 "Church Reform in Connacht" in Princes, Prelates and Poets in Medieval Ireland: Essays in Honour of Katharine Simms, ed.
 Seán Duffy (Four Courts Press, 2013), pp. 279-308.